Venus Flytrap (Dionaea) Care Information:

 Food: Venus Flytraps obtain few nutrients from the soil, relying on their traps to catch insects and other prey (yes, it's not just bugs!) to give them the micronutrients they need for long-term health and growth.
 Bugs and other animals are a dietary supplement (like a vitamin pill) that help the plant to grow faster, but are not required in 'human' quantities for the health and survival of the plant; they still absorb and store energy from the sun (photosynthesize), just like other green plants.
 We recommend feeding your plant live or freshly killed food items (think juicy...not a dead 'husk of a bug' from your windowsill!) that are no more than 1/2 the length of the trap in which you are placing it.
 This is so that the trap can completely seal up around the food; after all, if the trap can't completely close, the food may mold and kill that trap.
 Contrary to myth, do not feed your plant hamburger; it will kill the plant.
 Never use fertilizer on your carnivorous plants' soil.
 We know of growers who will use a bit of very weak orchid fertilizer on the leaves of their plants, but we have not found this necessary here in the Houston area.
 We have plenty of food!

-Dormancy: While most flytrap growers insist that these plants must have a natural dormancy in winter, new information that can be found on the International Carnivorous Plant Society web site at this link has shown that if flytraps are grown indoors and given plenty of artificial light and fed frequently, they can grow as well (or even better) than if they are given a dormancy.
+Dormancy: While most flytrap growers insist that these plants must have a natural dormancy in winter, new information that can be found on the International Carnivorous Plant Society web site at this link has shown that if flytraps are grown indoors and 1) given plenty of artificial light for a set (14-15 hour) photoperiod daily; and 2) fed frequently, they can grow as well (or even better) than if they are given a dormancy.
 In our experience, artificial lighting also causes flytraps to have more intense red coloration than when grown in natural light; so we feel this is the best option for the casual grower with a plant or two.
 Also, remember that Venus Flytraps grow naturally in USDA Zone 7b.
 If you live in an area that is warmer or colder than their normal range, your outdoor conditions may not be adequate to give flytraps good dormancy, and may even kill your plants!

 Having said that, Venus flytraps can be grown outdoors, and make wonderful additions to an outdoor carnivorous plant bog.
 The tricky part is dormancy.
 If you live in the more northern or southern parts of the U.S., dormancy can be problematic.
 PetFlyTrap.com is located just north of Houston, Texas (USDA Zone 9a), and we grow flytraps outdoors year-round with no special care.
 However, if you live further north and grow flytraps outdoors, you may need to provide some additional insulation (several inches or more of pine straw works very well) during the coldest months.
 And if you live in a more southern (or tropical) area, you may be able to grow them outdoors year-round if they are fed frequently, as mentioned above.